saumyasinghal747/imperichat/README.md

 so other classmates know who they can help or ask for help.
  ### About the name

- Imperichat is the combination of the words
+ Imperichat is the combination of the words Imperium and chat.
+In Latin, Imperium means power.
+Imperichat aims to empower you through chatting so that you can have a smoother 2020.

+ Imperichat.
+Empowering you, for a smoother 2020.